rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 caused the current error.
 And for accessing a `Backtrace` of the state of the stack when an error was created it provides the `backtrace` function.
-For all other forms of context relevant to an Error Report the error trait provides the `context`/`context_any` functions.
+For all other forms of context relevant to an Error Report the error trait provides the `context`/`provide_context` functions.

 As an example of how to use these types to construct an error report lets explore how one could implement an error reporting type that retrieves the Location where each error in the chain was created, if it exists, and renders it as part of the chain of errors.

-The goal is to implement an Error Report that looks something like this:
+Our end goal is to get an error report that looks something like this:

 ```
 Error: